The History of the Forbidden City

 Why Was the Forbidden City Built

 From 1406 to 1911, the Forbidden City has been home to 24 different emperors.
-It is the one of the most well-known places in Beijing, second to the Great Wall of China.
-The city is surrounded by walls, which were built as a security against regular citizens.
+It is one of the most well-known places in Beijing, second to the Great Wall of China.
+Walls surround the city, which was its security against regular citizens.
 The emperors felt that the city should be a sacred place where only the elite would be allowed to enter.
 By limiting access to the Forbidden City, the emperors of China believed that the city maintained its supremacy.
 Despite the limited population, the Forbidden City is and was a prominent place for all Chinese people.

-It was originally built as the Imperial Palace of the Ming and Qing dynasty.
-The construction of the vast city was requested by Emperor Chengzu.
-He requested its isolation, and entrance was forbidden until Puyi of Qing dynasty abdicated the throne.
+It was initially the Imperial Palace of the Ming and Qing dynasty.
+Emperor Chengzu requested the construction of the vast city.
+He asked for its isolation, and forbid the entrance until Puyi of the Qing dynasty abdicated the throne.
 Puyi of Qing was the last emperor to live there.
 He lived in the Imperial Palace until he abdicated the throne.
 Due to its forbidden nature, the security was extremely tight.
-Security included many structures ranging from watch towers, walls, and a moat was its strength against infiltration and armed men.
+Security included many structures ranging from watchtowers, walls, and a moat was its strength against infiltration and armed men.